hacknorris-code/hacknorris-code/README.md

 • knows a little about security (be aware when having war with me !!!). just that mostly focusing on privacy things... (but still testing forkbombs...)

-• is here a pizza ?
+• blahaj is more on the left :/

 list of social medias: